liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 `META-INF/faces-config.xml`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/resources/META-INF/faces-config.xml)
 file.

-The bridge features an *extension mechanism* that enables developers to decorate any of these factories in `META-INF/faces-config.xml` (inside a JAR), or `WEB-INF/faces-config.xml` (inside a portlet WAR).
-The benefit of this feature is that developers can plug in their own factory implementations that decorate (wrap) the default implementations with a [`FactoryWrapper`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/java/com/liferay/faces/bridge/FactoryWrapper.java).
+The bridge features an *extension mechanism* that enables you to decorate any of these factories using a `META-INF/faces-config.xml` descriptor (inside a JAR), or a `WEB-INF/faces-config.xml` descriptor (inside a portlet WAR).
+This mechanism enables you to plug in your own factory implementations to decorate (wrap) the default implementations, using a [`FactoryWrapper`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/java/com/liferay/faces/bridge/FactoryWrapper.java).

-#### Wrapping the BridgeContextFactory With a Custom BridgeContext [](id=wrap-bridgecontextfactory-liferay-portal-6-2-dev-guide-en)
+#### Wrapping the BridgeContextFactory with a Custom BridgeContext [](id=wrap-bridgecontextfactory-liferay-portal-6-2-dev-guide-en)

-This *tutorial* for [Liferay Faces Bridge](http://www.liferay.com/community/liferay-projects/liferay-faces/overview) shows how to wrap the [`BridgeContextFactory`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/java/com/liferay/faces/bridge/context/BridgeContextFactory.java) so that it returns a custom [`BridgeContext`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/java/com/liferay/faces/bridge/context/BridgeContext.java) instance, overriding one of the methods to provide custom functionality.
+This *tutorial* for [Liferay Faces Bridge](http://www.liferay.com/community/liferay-projects/liferay-faces/overview) shows you how to wrap the [`BridgeContextFactory`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/java/com/liferay/faces/bridge/context/BridgeContextFactory.java) class, so that it returns a custom [`BridgeContext`](https://github.com/liferay/liferay-faces/blob/master/bridge-impl/src/main/java/com/liferay/faces/bridge/context/BridgeContext.java) instance by overriding one of the methods to provide custom functionality.

 1. Create a wrapper class for the `BridgeContext` that overrides the `getResponseNamespace()` method: